William He

 Publications

-Pseudorandom Permutations from Random Reversible Circuits.
+Pseudorandom Properties of Random Reversible Circuits.

-William He, Ryan O’Donnell.
+William Gay, William He, Nicholas Kocurek, Ryan O’Donnell.

 Beyond the Quadratic Time Barrier for Network Unreliability.